 - A fund might supposedly cost slightly more to operate (like an equal weight index fund)

-- The manager or institution might be making a little more profit off you
+- The manager or institution might be making a little more profit compared to others

-- A fund might be slightly different from another, and therefore not exactly the same thing (i.e., international vs domestic equity funds)
+- A fund might be slightly different from another one (i.e., international vs domestic equity funds)

 Other Costs to Look Out For

 The expense ratio is a large and important cost for investors.
 Though, it is not the only cost to be aware of.

 Other common fund fees to look for (to minimize and avoid) include:

 Sales loads (whether a front end load or back end load) are sales commissions or sales charges from the fund family when you buy or sell the fund.

 No questions asked – only invest in no load funds.